johnnovak/gridmonger/sphinx-docs/source/moving-around.rst

 When it comes to navigation, this mode is the same as *Normal Mode*, with the addition that you can also use the :kbd:`W`:kbd:`A`:kbd:`S`:kbd:`D` keys for cursor movement.
+All diagonal movement keys are available in *WASD mode*.
 Editing, however, is a little different --- as you'll learn in the :ref:`basic-editing:Editing in WASD Mode` section, the mouse buttons are repurposed for editing in this mode, so you need to hold the :kbd:`Shift` modifier to use the :ref:`moving-around:Mouse movement actions`.

 .. note::